-Data collection for the survey in the territories was conducted from August 1, 2014 to January 17, 2015 using Computer Assisted Telephone Interviewing (CATI) from the Winnipeg Regional Office and Computer Assisted Personal Interviewing (CAPI) using Statistics Canada interviewers from the Edmonton Regional Office.
+Data collection for the survey in the territories was conducted from August 1, 2014 to January 17, 2015 using Computer Assisted Telephone Interviewing (CATI) from the Edmonton Regional Office and Computer Assisted Personal Interviewing (CAPI) using Statistics Canada interviewers from the Winnipeg Regional Office.

 View the Questionnaire(s) and reporting guide(s).